xcambar/emberfest_2016/slides.md

 * So we needed another way to get Ember into this app, as there was no way it would be replaced.
 * The thing is, it's not always obvious how you should proceed.

-The following of this talk will provide some hopefully helpful tips if you ever want or need to migrate an existing app to Ember.

 ### Epiphanies

 Here are **a couple of golden rules** to remember for your migration.